 But the banker is a man of his word.
 Once he commits himself to a task, he sees it through to the end, regardless of the consequences to himself or feelings of doubt along the way.
 We made plans to visit Brisbane for two weeks in September.
 The first week we’d meet friends and volunteer on the street vans.
-The second week, we’d hold meetings where my wife and I would train them in prophecy, healing, deliverance and whatever else they needed.
+The second week, we’d hold meetings where my wife and I would train them in prophecy, healing, deliverance, and whatever else they needed.

 The Banker took a lot of risk in this adventure.
-The churches he’s connected to have hosted a number of itinerant preachers, who’ve been happy to visit for a few days, give an inspiring message, a few prophetic words and perhaps lay hands on a few people – then leave.
+The churches he’s connected to have hosted a number of itinerant preachers, who’ve been happy to visit for a few days, give an inspiring message, a few prophetic words, and perhaps lay hands on a few people – then leave.
 And they’re often never heard from again.

 He had a different plan for me.

 His hope was to bring us to Brisbane to mentor him and his friends in the ways of the supernatural.
 Not through preaching, but by example.
 He and his friends go into the dark places of society.
-They pray with the homeless, the addicted and the mentally ill on the streets.
-He needed someone to ride along in the vans and discuss their concerns, answer their questions and model the kingdom of God for them.
+They pray with the homeless, the addicted, and the mentally ill on the streets.
+He needed someone to ride along in the vans and discuss their concerns, answer their questions, and model the kingdom of God for them.

-He also understood the need for relationship in ministry.
+He also understood the need for relationships in ministry.
 He wanted to establish a long-term relationship where he and I would share in the work of ministry over many years so that the seeds we planted would grow into maturity.
 Reading my blog gave him insights into what makes me tick.
 He figured that once we met, we’d get along pretty well and a long-term relationship would follow.

-His hope was that if he could get me to come to Australia and if things went well; if we were received by his friends, if healing and miracles were demonstrated and if his friends were able to grow in the supernatural, we would return for a follow-up visit.
+His hope was that if he could get me to come to Australia and if things went well; if we were received by his friends if healing and miracles were demonstrated and if his friends were able to grow in the supernatural, we would return for a follow-up visit.

 Officially, he set his expectations pretty low.
 He managed the expectations of those around him simply saying “Even if only one person gets this … if only one person is touched and learns how much God loves to bless, heal and restore people then it is worth it.”

-He took the view that if we were simply able to encourage his friends with testimonies of healing, and build their faith, that would be a successful trip.
+He took the view that if we were simply able to encourage his friends with testimonies of healing and build their faith, that would be a successful trip.
 Anything more than that would be icing on the cake.